-Upper School history students are expected to master a wide variety of skills such as recognizing, analyzing, and critiquing trends, patterns, and causal relationships in history.
+Upper School history students master a wide variety of skills, such as recognizing, analyzing, and critiquing trends, patterns, and causal relationships in history.
 By reading both primary and secondary sources, students begin to recognize both bias and disparity.
 Students are taught skills necessary to produce term or position papers.
 Techniques of debate, oral reporting and group discussions are emphasized.
-The sequence of courses for Upper School students is Early World History in ninth grade, Modern to Contemporary World History in tenth grade, United States History (either as a year-long Survey course or through two, semester-long Topics) in eleventh grade, and a semester of Civics in either eleventh or twelfth grade.
-The department also offers a wide range of elective courses that offer opportunities for students to pursue their interests beyond the core program.
+The course sequence includes world history in ninth and tenth grades, United States History (through either a Survey or Topics approach) in eleventh grade, and a semester of Civics in either eleventh or twelfth grade.
+The department also offers a wide range of elective courses for students to pursue their interests beyond required topics.

-What happens when peoples with different cultural traditions and from vastly different regions of the world come into contact with one another?
+What happens when peoples with different cultural traditions, different values, and from vastly different regions of the world come into contact with one another?
 When our globe becomes increasingly connected what new opportunities and challenges are presented?
-Using case studies from the 1400s – 1700s, Early World History examines the ongoing development of cultural traditions with an exploration of key cross-cultural encounters that shaped the course of world history and still impact us today.
+Is progress a zero-sum game?
+Using case studies from the 1400s to the 1700s, Early World History examines the ongoing development of cultural traditions with an exploration of key cross-cultural encounters that shaped the course of world history and still impact us today.
 Students critically examine primary and secondary sources with an eye to seeing issues from multiple perspectives.
-A variety of research, writing and public speaking assignments allow students to hone their historical understanding and refine their modes of expression.
+A variety of research, writing, and public speaking assignments allow students to hone their historical understanding and refine their modes of expression.

-This course explores global history from the 1700s to the present through varied perspectives: race, class, nation, and gender, among others.
-The two main themes are the fight for human rights and the building of an international community.
-First semester focuses on the Atlantic Revolutions, the Industrial Revolution, and the Age of Imperialism.
-Second semester examines the World Wars, the Cold War, and our current post-Cold War era, ending with a Model U.N. debate on a contemporary issue.
-The impact of the past on the present is a continual focus.
-Students write a sophomore thesis focused on the impact of the Cold War and Decolonization around the world.
-Throughout the year, students practice close reading, writing, public speaking, collaboration, and study skills.
-From literature and primary sources to movies and debates, the course emphasizes historical empathy as well as civic engagement.
+This course explores global history from the 1700s to 1920 through a variety of perspectives, including race, class, gender, nation, and community.
+Our two main themes are the fight for human rights and the building of an international community.
+After studying the Atlantic Revolutions, the Industrial Revolution, and the Age of Imperialism, students end the semester exploring World War I. To understand different viewpoints, we watch movies, read memoirs, examine art, and engage in formal debates and role-plays.
+Students practice many skills, including writing, close reading, note-taking, public speaking, and collaboration.
+From literature and primary sources to movies and debates, the course emphasizes historical empathy, civic engagement, and modern-day connections.

 - Survey of United States History